ethanjli/ublue-forklift-sysext-demo/README.md

   files across staged pallet bundles in Forklift's stage store (though I would be interested in supporting use of OCI images rather than Git repos to distribute Forklift repos & pallets as well as external/online, in which case deduplication of large sysext images could be feasible).
-- Forklift is a large binary (~20 MB compressed, ~60 MB uncompressed) because it's also designed as a tool to manage all Docker Compose apps deployed on a system, and the fastest/easiest way to implement that was by including github.com/docker/compose/v2 as libraries which I use.
-Making Forklift smaller is not a priority for me in the foreseeable future, but it would be nice to do eventually if it doesn't add too much complexity.
+- To keep Forklift simple for my primary use-case for it and to keep it flexible for maintainers of custom OS images to use according to their needs, I currently do not plan to have Forklift manage FS mounts itself.
+So the workflow to change the sysexts on the system will (probably) always involve modifying the local pallet (and then running `forklift pallet stage`) or totally replacing the local pallet from a remote source, then either:

-- To keep Forklift simple for my primary use-case for it and flexible for maintainers of custom OS images to use according to their needs, I currently do not plan to have Forklift manage FS mounts itself.
-So the workflow to change the sysexts on the system will always involve either:
+    1. rebooting (on a custom OS image which integrates Forklift with `/var/lib/extensions` and `/var/lib/confexts`, such as this repo's OS image); or

-    1. Modifying the local pallet, then running `forklift pallet stage`, and then rebooting (on a custom OS image which integrates Forklift with `/var/lib/extensions`), or
+    2. running some other command/script which re-mounts `/var/lib/extensions` and
-    2. Modifying the local pallet, then running `forklift pallet stage`, and then running some other command/script which re-mounts `/var/lib/extensions` and then reloads systemd's view of the sysexts.
+       `/var/lib/confexts` and then reloads systemd's view of the sysexts (such as the `/usr/bin/forklift-stage-apply-systemd` script provided by this repo's OS image).

   I'm interested in the following possibilities: